-It’s been an eventful cold and flu season.
+Cold and flu season – it’s an annual reality of Northern living.
 Currently at its peak, there are another couple months to go, so don’t let your guard down yet.
 Are you one of those people who seems to catch everything going around?
 Sick again, in bed, another day off work…it’s frustrating!

 If you are frequently sick, your immune system is likely not up to par.
-Beyond coughs, runny noses, and sore throats, with a weakened, imbalanced immune system, we are vulnerable to other serious diseases such as:
+Beyond coughs, runny noses, and sore throats, with an imbalanced immune system, we are vulnerable to other serious diseases such as:

-- Conditions affecting the joints such as lupus and rheumatoid arthritis
+- Autoimmune conditions affecting the joints such as lupus and rheumatoid arthritis

 - Processes like plaque formation in the arteries leading to atherosclerosis and heart disease